wp-plugins/register-plus-redux-export-users/readme.txt

 == Changelog ==

 = 1.6 =
 Changed: Changed the refer check for downloads.
-(Problem with UpPerCase domains in the WP settings)
+(Problem with UpPerCase domains in the WP settings) Thanks to Florian for reporting!

 = 1.5 =
 Bugfix: Framework did not work on multisite, is_admin() problem.<br>If anyone could help me with that ? :)